-In addition to discounts on fuel, card holders also get access to industry-leading controls that help manage your fuel program.
+In addition to discounts, card holders also get access to industry-leading controls that help manage your program.
 You can set up specific controls for each card individually or create rules for your entire fleet.
 Limit purchases by gallons per transaction, day, week, or month, disallow specific fuel types, and restrict spending to the hours and days that your business operates.
 By setting these specific limits, you can ensure drivers are following your fueling policy and prevent misuse.

 With your program, you will also receive access to an online account to track your purchases, generate reports, and add, update or cancel cards.
 These tools minimize the workload for both your fleet and accounting teams.

-CFN cardlock sites are designed for commercial vehicles in industrial areas or with easy access off major highways so that your drivers can fuel quickly and get on their way.
+CFN cardlock fuel sites are designed for commercial vehicles in industrial areas or with easy access off major highways so that your drivers can refuel quickly and get on their way.

 Are there other ways to save money?